Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 Original Jintronix therapist dashboard before redesign

-Activities organized by game name rather than clinical function.
-No filtering by therapeutic goal or body region.
-Therapists had to already know what they were looking for to use it effectively that's not a tool that earns clinical trust, it's one that requires it upfront.
+Activities were organized by game name, not clinical function.
+There was no filtering by therapeutic goal or body region, so therapists had to already know the system to use it well.

 After